Transcript: New Cholesterol Fighters

 What about the hype about Cheerios?
 Do they really lower cholesterol?
 Yes, they do, but they also have a tablespoon of sugar in them, per serving—and that’s before you add extra sugar.
 We should stick to oatmeal for the best of both worlds.

-Obviously soda is just plain bad for us, but does it actually affect our cholesterol?
+Obviously, soda is just plain bad for us—but does it actually affect our cholesterol?
 Only the cola—isn’t that interesting?
-The other sodas didn’t do it, so colas are particularly bad for us.
+The other sodas don’t do it; so colas are particularly bad for us.

-Flaxseeds are a given—definitely lower our cholesterol, but what about flaxseed oil?
+Flax seeds are a given—definitely lower our cholesterol.
+But what about flaxseed oil?
 It doesn’t work.
-Flaxseeds, but not flaxseed oil, lowers our our cholesterol; another reason the ground seeds are better.
+Flax seeds, but not flax seed oil, lower our cholesterol—another reason the ground seeds are better.

 Kiwis are definitely a first.
-No one had ever tested their ability to affect our cholesterol.
-Until now.
-Two kiwis a day for 8 weeks significantly improved cholesterol levels.
+No one had ever tested their ability to affect our cholesterol—until now.
+Two kiwis a day for eight weeks significantly improved cholesterol levels.
 What a yummy way to help our hearts.